brokenhappy/kotlinhax.shadowroutines/docs/topics/coroutine-context-and-dispatchers.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}
 <!--- KNIT example-context-09.kt -->
-> You can get the full code [here](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/jvm/test/guide/example-context-09.kt).
+> You can get the full code [here](https://github.com/Kotlin/kotlinhax.shadowroutines/blob/master/kotlinhax-shadowroutines-core/jvm/test/guide/example-context-09.kt).
 >
 {style="note"}

-The output of this code with the `-Dkotlinx.coroutines.debug` JVM option is:
+The output of this code with the `-Dkotlinhax.shadowroutines.debug` JVM option is:

 ```text
 I'm working in thread DefaultDispatcher-worker-1 @test#2